 P wouldn't give up, and eventually worked his way out into a meadow that gave him a better view.
 Looking up the canyon, he strained his eyes to see where the lake outlet might be, but couldn't see anything that looked right.

 Then he turned around to see the west side of the meadow...which turned out to be Grouse Lake.
-(If you're taking this hike, it's much easier to simple follow the trail up from Chilnualna Creek, and when the trail starts to run parallel to the outlet of Grouse Lake, follow the outlet stream for 1/4 a mile to the lake.
+(If you're taking this hike, it's much easier to simply follow the trail up from Chilnualna Creek, and when the trail starts to run parallel to the outlet of Grouse Lake, follow the outlet stream for 1/4 mile to the lake.
 That's way easier than either Nat Geo or Tom Harrison's map show.)

 And the lake was pretty.
 Normally, we would worry about mosquitoes near a lake and a big meadow, but it was way too early, and too cold, for any bugs at all.
 We didn't see a one.